pedroni/pedroni/src/posts/learning-a-new-programming-language.en.md

 I tried learning a few things here and there by looking up on Google, just like I did with Lua, but that wasn't enough with C++.
 The codebase was huge, and old—it was written in the C++98 standard.
 Simply looking up on Google how to do certain things wasn't enough.
 I wanted to truly understand what I was reading.

 I want the same level of understanding that I have with PHP and JavaScript: within a few minutes of reading the source file I wanted to be able to understand and edit it.
-I don't want to simply edit a code and hope for the best.
+I don't want to simply edit a code block and hope for the best.

 ### Finding the right learning path

 First I searched on the internet the best resource to learn C++.
 There were several free resources and videos available scattered across many search results.
-I started a few, but soon gave up.
+I started watching some tutorials, but soon gave up.
 Watching videos felt too slow because I already knew how to code.

 Eventually, I found a book: **"A Tour of C++"** by Bjarne Stroustrup.
 I never read a book to learn something.
 So I thought why not give it a try?
-It was both the challenge to learn a new programming language as well as reading.
+Now I had two challenges: to learn a new programming language, and to read a book.
 These two were enough to activate my brain and make me excited about what was coming next.

 ### Learning new concepts

 In the book there were several things that I wasn't aware of.
-There was a confusing concept about pointers and references, when I finally understood it.
-It was rewarding to learn a new concept.
+There was a confusing concept about pointers and references.
+When I finally grasped it, learning this new concept felt rewarding.

-I also learned that we could create our own operators, for example I could write my own implementation for the `++` operator.
+I also learned that we could create our own operators, for example I could write my own implementation of the `++` operator for the `TrafficLight` class.

 ```cpp
 TrafficLight& operator++(TrafficLight& t) {